-Whatever the number was, patrol would handle most of the calls unless a detective was warranted.
+Whatever the number of calls, patrol would handle most of them unless a detective was warranted.
 Ballard and Moore were mostly waiting for one call.
 The Midnight Men.
 It was a painful reality that sometimes you needed predators to strike again in hopes of a mistake or a new piece of evidence that could lead to a solve.

 The Midnight Men was the unofficial moniker Ballard had bestowed on the tag team rapists who had assaulted two women in a five-week span.
 Both assaults had occurred on holiday nights—Thanksgiving night and Christmas Eve.
-The cases were linked by modus operandi and not DNA.
-The Midnight Men were careful not to leave DNA behind.
-Each attack started shortly after midnight and lasted as long as four hours while the predators took turns assaulting women in their own beds, ending the torture by cutting a large hank of each victim’s hair off with the knife held to her throat during the ordeal.
+The cases were linked by modus operandi, not DNA, because the Midnight Men were careful not to leave DNA behind.
+Each attack started shortly after midnight and lasted as long as four hours while the predators took turns assaulting women in their own beds, ending the torture by cutting off a large hank of each victim’s hair with the knife that had been held to her throat during the ordeal.
 Other humiliations were included in the attacks and helped link the cases beyond the rarity of a two-man rape team.

 Lisa Moore was a perfect example of how all of this led to a downgrade in service to the community.
-Rather than the Midnight Men investigation going to a specialized unit with many resources and detectives with extra training and experience in serial investigations, it had gone to the overworked and understaffed Hollywood Division sex crime team that was responsible for investigating every rape, attempted rape, assault, groping, indecent exposure, and claim of pedophilia in a vast geographic and population-dense area.
-And Moore was like many in the department since the protest, looking to do as little as possible between now and her retirement four years away.
+Rather than the Midnight Men investigation going to a specialized unit with many resources as well as detectives who had extra training and experience in serial investigations, it had gone to the overworked and understaffed Hollywood Division sex crime team, which was responsible for investigating every rape, attempted rape, assault, groping, indecent exposure, and claim of pedophilia in a vast geographic and population-dense area.
+And Moore was like many in the department since the protests, looking to do as little as possible between now and her retirement four years from now.
 She was looking at the Midnight Men case as a time suck taking her away from her normal eight-to-four existence, where she dutifully filed paperwork the first half of the day and conducted minimal investigative work after that, leaving the station only if there was no way the work could be done by phone and computer.
 She had greeted her assignment to work the midnight shift with Ballard over the New Year’s holiday as a major insult and inconvenience.
 Ballard, on the other side of that coin, had seen it as a chance to get closer to taking down two predators who were out there hurting women.

 “What do you hear about the vax?”
 Moore asked.